European-XFEL/Karabo/doc/concepts/projects_configuration.rst

 .. todo::

 	Check if this interface is feature-completed.
-If so, implementing a model to implement it would provide the required api for the GUI to use as well.
+If so, implementing a model to implement it would provide the required API for the GUI to use as well.

 The Central Instantiation Service